DarkoKukovec/adventofcode2016/README.md

 ## Solutions

-The solutions are lists of functions that should be executed.
+* The solutions are lists of functions that should be executed
-They shouldn't contain any variable assignments.
+* No variable assignments
+* Only arrow functions
+* No if/else/switch/ternary operators
+* No loops
-The only external lib used is [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide).
+* The only external lib used is [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide)